 Vital Voices Global Partnership invests in women leaders who improve the world.
 Founded by then-first lady Hillary Rodham Clinton, and guided by the belief that women are essential to progress in their communities, it has partnered with leaders from more than 144 countries who advance economic opportunity, increase political and public leadership, and end violence against women.
 Programs in strategic planning, business, advocacy and communications build critical skills needed for creating transformational change at scale.
 Through its global platform, women leaders expand their connections and visibility, accelerating shared progress for all.
 Visit www.vitalvoices.org to learn more.

 At Bank of America, our focus on environmental, social and governance (ESG) factors is critical to fulfilling our purpose of helping make people’s financial lives better.
 Our commitment to growing our business responsibly is embedded in every aspect of our company.
 It is demonstrated in the inclusive and supportive workplace we create for our employees, the responsible products and services we offer our customers, and the impact we make around the world in helping local economies thrive.
 An important part of this work is forming strong partnerships with nonprofits and advocate groups, such as community and environmental organizations, in order to bring together our collective networks and expertise to achieve greater impact.
-Learn more at about.bankofamerica.com, and connect with us on Twitter (@BofA_News).
+Connect with us on Twitter (@BofA_News).